The two most important factors when comparing live TV streaming plans are the monthly price and the channel lineup.

 - But if you want to watch cable news, Sling Blue is the least expensive option to get CNN, FOX News and MSNBC.

-- Sling TV doesn’t carry all of your local stations like YouTube TV and Hulu Live.
+- Sling TV doesn’t carry all of your local stations.

-- And even though YouTube TV has the best overall channel lineup, it’s missing popular networks A&E, History, Lifetime and Hallmark.
+- And even though YouTube TV has the best overall channel lineup, it’s missing popular networks A&E, History and Lifetime.

-- But at least Hallmark is available with Frndly TV starting at just $6 a month.
+- Hallmark is available with Frndly TV starting at just $7 a month.

 How to Find the Best Live Streaming TV Bundle